Events / Event Planning /

-- Events with fewer than 50 people should submit the request through regular channels (Campus Events Planning System, AUinvolve, etc.) and include a description of how event planners will ensure appropriate physical distancing in a space that accommodates the group.
+- All requests must include a description of how event planners will ensure appropriate physical distancing in a space that accommodates the group.

 - Event coordinators are expected to maintain a list that includes name, telephone number and email address for every attendee, which will be used if there is a need for contact tracing.

-- All event attendees are required to wear masks or face coverings, and all event attendees must have their temperature taken and answer questions regarding symptoms, all of which will occur daily for multi-day events.
+- All event attendees are required to wear masks or face coverings.
+University faculty, staff, and students must complete their Auburn Healthcheck Survey and show their A Healthier U Pass (green screen) to attend events.
+Non-university event attendees must answer questions regarding symptoms, all of which will occur daily for multi-day events.

 - Event coordinators are responsible for ensuring adherence to all guidelines.

 All operational changes are informed by health trends in our community and state and may be adjusted if scenarios change or new information becomes available.
 Continued cooperation and adherence to important safety protocols remain essential.